Teach English in Murcia with ConversaSpain

 Murcia serves some of the tastiest and most authentic food in all of Spain.
 When not teaching English in schools in Murcia, participants can spend their evenings floating through the different tapas bars sampling all the different Mediterranean dishes on offer.
 In particular, it is a haven for teachers in Murcia who are vegetarian.
 Some of the most common ingredients found in Murcian cuisine are zucchini, tomato, pepper, eggplant, artichokes, and beans.
 In addition to this, one can find the most delicious seafood and fish, fresh from the Mediterranean Sea.

-Here are some of the best local dishes that participants teaching English in Murcia might find in the region:
+Here are some of the must-try dishes in Murcia that participants teaching English in Murcia might find in the region:

 · Migas murcianas – a dish made mainly with bread crumbs, and different complements such as meat, fish, garlic, and even fruit or chocolate.
 Generally served in a common pot with as many spoons as commensals.

 · Calasparra rice – less of a dish and more of a unique specialty to the region.
 This can be sampled in the local paella

 · Arroz Caldero – literally translates as rice cauldron, this dish was traditionally prepared in a pan by fishermen who would cook with fish leftover from the market that day